 One other note of warning, if you are on a paleo diet Dr Cordain (The paleo diet founder) thinks we shouldn’t eat chia due to their anti-nutrients and phytic acid content.
 You can google more about that if you’re interested (I also touched on a similar complaints about legumes in this post).
 There are are other paleo proponents who support eating chia seeds and believe the benefits out weigh any potential adverse effects.
 Apparently if your diet is quite low in fiber devouring big chia seed puddings may leave you feeling bloated and gassy.
 We haven’t noticed that around here but we eat a really high fiber diet already.
 Perhaps begin with small amounts if you think your insides might get a bit cranky.

 The verdict in our family?
 Two thumbs up.
 A tub of seeds is quite expensive but a tablespoon goes a long way and they certainly pack a good nutritional punch.
 Chia breakfasts are becoming quite regular around here.
-Oh, and I’ve found another coupon on the Dole Nutrition website (click here if you are in the US if you want to try it too – look for the link at the right hand side of the graphic).
-Even without a coupon I think we’ll be keeping a tub of chia seed in the cupboard from now on.
+They’re available on Amazon here.
+I think we’ll be keeping a tub of chia seed in the cupboard from now on.
 We’re sold on it.